horia141/jupiter/docs/concepts/smart-lists.md

 You can:

-* Create a smart list via `smart-lists-create`.
+* Create a smart list via `smart-list-create`.
-* Remove a smart list via `smart-lists-archive`.
+* Remove a smart list via `smart-list-archive`.
-* Change the name via `smart-lists-set-name`, or by changing the name of the page in Notion.
+* Change the name via `smart-list-update`, or by changing the name of the page in Notion.
-* See a summary of the smart lists via `smart-lists-show`.
+* See a summary of the smart lists via `smart-list-show`.

 ## Items